Caps have a vast and varied history, and the materials they are made out of can say a lot about their structure, quality and style.

 If you’ve ever looked at caps and wondered specifically what they’re made of, here is a look at some of the materials most commonly used in their manufacture.

-Wool might be a material you would most associate with knitted hats, such as our Yupoong knit beanie, but for a long portion of time, it was the main fabric used in the caps on the heads of major and minor league baseball players.
+Wool might be a material you would most associate with knitted hats, but for a long portion of time, it was the main fabric used in the caps on the heads of major and minor league baseball players.

 Indeed, solid-coloured wool remains one of the most commonly used materials for cap manufacture today.
 Often, the crown of the cap is made from a blend of wool, making it soft, comfortable and high-performing.

 Recent years have seen polyester often replace wool as the primary component of baseball caps.
 It’s a diverse and useful material used extensively in a range of clothing items.

 Polyester is an excellent material for cushioning and insulation.
 It also tends to be stretchable, making it well suited for use in hat manufacture, where caps such as the Flexfit 110 cap and Flexfit 210 Snapback are designed to fit a range of head sizes.

 Cotton is frequently the substance of choice for the embroidered logos and designs you see on caps, and is also often used to form the sweatband.
 However, it is possible to find caps that are 100% cotton.

 It’s an excellent material to use in a cap, seeing as it is a soft and breathable fabric – two qualities of high importance to the hat wearer who is looking to feel cool and comfortable while donning a cap throughout the day.